top of page

 Holyhead in 1985

-Across Britain on Luck Alone
+Across Britain on Nothing but Cheek

 Heathrow in 1985

-The Flight: Curry and James Bond
+A Half Empty Plane, a Curry and James Bond

 Once on board, the fantasy continued.
 The boys were offered meals — spicy Indian curry — which proved far too hot for Keith’s young palate.
 Instead, he turned his attention to the in-flight entertainment, which featured the latest James Bond film, A View to a Kill.